On the geometric fixed points of the real topological cyclic homology of $\mathbb{Z}/4$: Low degree homotopy of TCR(Z/4) phi Z/2

 Now we need to relate the homotopy groups of the restricted homotopy fibre $\mathrm{hofib}((r-f)|_D)$ to those of the original homotopy fibre $\mathrm{hofib}(r-f) \simeq \mathrm{TCR}(\mathbb{Z}/4)^{\phi \mathbb{Z}/2}$.
 Ultimately this will allow us to compute $\pi_1(\mathrm{TCR}(\mathbb{Z}/4)^{\phi \mathbb{Z}/2})$.

 We first note a small homological algebra lemma that we will need in the subsequent proposition.

 \begin{lemma} Suppose we have a map of short exact sequences in an abelian category

 where the rightmost vertical map is equality.
 Then the left hand square is a pullback.
-If the map $A \to C$ is an epimorphism then the left hand square is also a pushout. \end{lemma} \begin{proof} Note that a square with the top horizontal map a monomorphism and the right vertical map an epimorphism is a pushout iff it is a pullback.
-Now consider the diagram
+If the map $A \to C$ is an epimorphism then the left hand square is also a pushout. \end{lemma} \begin{proof} First note that a square

+with the top horizontal map a monomorphism and the right vertical map an epimorphism is a pushout iff it is a pullback.
+Indeed if it is a pushout then we have an exact sequence